mediocregopher/radix/README.md

 As Redis is mostly a single threaded database, increasing the PoolSize parameter does not usually make much difference unless the latency to your server is very high.
-The default is set to 10 connections which should be fine for around 99% of cases.
+The default is set to 50 connections which should be fine for around 99% of cases.
-However, note that each Subscription instance requires its own connection until it's closed.
+However, note that Subscription instances create their own connections outside the connection pool, so try to reuse them.

 Sometimes Redis may give a LOADING error when it is loading keys from the disk.
 The default behaviour of Radix is to retry connecting until Redis is done with it,